 Gifts to UMD

 Glensheen, the Historic Congdon Estate, was bequeathed to the University in 1968 and opened to the public in 1979.
 More than 3.5 million people have experienced Glensheen, making it the most visited house museum in the Midwest.
 The 39-room, 27,000-square-foot, mansion perched on the shore of Lake Superior is complete with formal garden, Carriage House, and Gardener’s Cottage.
 It was constructed between 1905 and 1908 for the family of Chester and Clara Congdon.
-The estate shares the story of Chester’s significant contributions to Minnesota’s iron ore mining industry and his philanthropy in creating the North Shore Scenic Highway.
+The estate shares the story of Chester’s significant contributions to Minnesota’s iron ore mining industry and the Congdon family's philanthropy in creating the North Shore Scenic Highway.
 Tours and events year round.
 See glensheen.org for more details.

 UMD offers masters-level graduate programs in 26 fields, including degrees in Master of Arts (English, Communication Science and Disorders, Psychological Science), Master of Business Administration, Master of Education, Education Administration Specialist, Professional Master of Engineering, Master of Environmental Education, Master of Environmental Health and Safety, Master of Liberal Studies, Master of Music, Master of Science (Applied and Computational Mathematics, Applied Material Science, Chemistry, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Mechanical Engineering, Integrated Biosciences, Geological Sciences, Physics, and Water Resources Science), Master of Social Work, Master of Tribal Resource and Environmental Stewardship, and Master of Tribal Administration and Governance.

 A variety of furni shed housing is available at UMD for students who wish to live in University residence halls and apartments.
 The University offers housing to 1,850 students in traditional residence halls and 1,100 students in apartment-style units.
 Most facilities have barrier-free access for students with disabilities.
 For more information, visit the UMD Housing and Residence website.